Ahoy and welcome to my Sea to Summit Trek TkII 18 review!

 With just over two pounds of packed weight, the Trek TkII delivers tremendous weight to warmth ratio.
 World travelers and seasoned backpackers alike can also appreciate the Tk II’s compressed volume: 6.1 liters!!
 That’s practically nothing guys.

 Traveling the world with a sleeping bag no longer requires massive backpack space sacrifices.
-For the casual traveling trekker or camper, this sleeping back offers great packability value.
+For the casual traveling trekker or camper, the Sea To Summit Trek TKii offers great packability value.
 As they pack down so small, there is no excuse to not travel with a sleeping bag these days.

 There are certainly lighter options out there, but once you start diving into the world of ultralight sleeping bag systems, you will likely want to retreat quickly due to the prices.
 Also, keep in mind that if you want a sleeping bag that can handle below-freezing temperatures, you’d be hard-pressed to find something under two pounds at a reasonable price.